cccbr/runningatower/content/docs/090-BuildingaTeam/index.md

 ### Annual Meeting

 Hold a meeting when all officers are appointed from within the band.
-These may be subject to confirmation with the tower authority.
+These may be subject to confirmation with the tower ***[authority](../170-glossary/#authority)***.
 Consider whether a maximum length of tenure of the offices may be appropriate.
 The simplest manner is to consider all offices resigned at the annual meeting.
 Consider having a maximum term of office.
 Ideally, meetings should be held annually.
 Others may be held as required.
 The agenda should be distributed in advance together with a request for items to be included in any other business.
 The idea of an agenda is to keep a meeting on track.

 The person chairing the meeting should be aware of the focus of the meeting and not allow digression.
 They should also be aware of the anticipated timescale and keep to this.
 The chair may not be one of the ringers.
 In a religious institution the incumbent is a good choice.
 A church warden or chair of the Parochial Church Council may also be an appropriate choice.
-In a tower within a non-religious setting, a representative of the tower authority would be a good choice.
+In a tower within a non-religious setting, a representative of the tower ***[authority](../170-glossary/#authority)*** would be a good choice.
 Such examples offer impartiality and enables them to meet the ringers and hear about the activities of the ringers.

 {{<hint info>}}%
 **[Meeting Agenda](../091-agenda)**